 Despite some of its outstanding features, using an offshore company has some drawbacks.

 Ownership Proving.
-As anonymity is an advantage that comes with offshore companies, it can also cause some problems to all the beneficial owners.
+As anonymity is an advantage that comes with offshore companies, it can also cause some problems for all beneficial owners.
 Because of the absence of public registers, ownership proving of an offshore company can be quite difficult.

 Repatriation.
 As mentioned earlier, your tax duties depend on where you live.
 This can be considered as one of the main drawbacks of offshore companies.
 Remittance and distribution of assets and income are the aspects you should watch out for.
 Once your assets and income reach the resident country, they are all subject to taxes.
 This can eliminate all the perks of a favorable tax system of offshore jurisdiction provides.